WillowHayward/lifesuite/journal-cli/DESIGN.md

-# Horace - A Life Journal
+# LifeSuite Journal

-This is a living document detailing the design of Horace
+This is a living document detailing the design of LifeSuite Journal

 ## Contents
 1 - Introduction